gaia-unlimited/community-workshop3/docs/content/programme.md

         Overview of GaiaUnlimited tools and documentation: Alfred Castro-Ginard 15 mn The top level Gaia selection functions: empirical SF; subsample SF; forward modelling the SF: Alfred Castro-Ginard 30 mn
         Selection function for binaries selected on basis of RUWE: Alfred Castro-Ginard 30 mn

-        Examples of selection functions for combinations of Gaia and other surveys; Gaia+APOGEE, Gaia+AllWISE Examples of specialized selection functions: RGB sample based on Andrae et al (2023), binary selection based on RUWE TOPICS CAN BE REPEATED IN MORE IN-DEPTH TUTORIALS DURING UNCONFERENCE SESSIONS

     - day: Monday
       time: 12:30 - 13:30